brettz9/webappfind/docs/Tools-and-Comparisons.md

     organization purposes.

-The `DeviceStorageAPI` appears to allow more privileges (like [AsYouWish](https://github.com/brettz9/asyouwish/), an add-on no longer compatible with current versions of Firefox) such as enumerating files in a directory, adding or deleting files, and listening for creation/deletion/modifications, whereas WebAppFind is currently focused on individual file reading and saving.
+The `DeviceStorageAPI` appears to allow more privileges (like our AsYouWish component, such as enumerating files in a directory, adding or deleting files, and listening for creation/deletion/modifications, whereas WebAppFind is currently focused on individual file reading and saving.
 However, WebAppFind may add other actions in the future, such as listening for file change events for version tracking or allowing for a web app to handle adding or deleting a file (in case it wishes to do related set-up/take-down work).

-Since WebAppFind executables pass along path information, WebAppFind were usable with the AsYouWish add-on (if the user so configured that privilege-escalating add-on) to have it conduct the other privileged activities of the `DeviceStorageAPI`, whether enumerating files in the file's directory, doing set-up or take-down work related to file creation or deletion, or such things as uploading the containing folder's contents (and especially if WebAppFind will be modified to allow for opening a hidden window, AsYouWish could be used for batch-like operations).
+Since WebAppFind executables pass along path information, the AsYouWish component of WebAppFind can work with WebAppFind core to have it conduct the other privileged activities of the `DeviceStorageAPI`, whether enumerating files in the file's directory, doing set-up or take-down work related to file creation or deletion, or such things as uploading the containing folder's contents (and especially if WebAppFind will be modified to allow for opening a hidden window, AsYouWish could be used for batch-like operations).

 Another possibility is remembering a file path, e.g., for an equivalent to Windows "Pin to Start" if you wish to create something like Windows 8's